 Mental Health First Aid (MHFA) is an internationally recognised training course which teaches people how to spot the signs and symptoms of mental ill health and provide help on a first aid basis.

 MHFA offers a range of courses tailored for people who teach, work, live with and care for young people aged 8 to 18.
 The courses can be attended by anyone from age 16 upwards.
 Every MHFA England course is delivered by a quality assured Instructor Member.

 When is the next course?

 We organise half-termly MHFA courses as set out below.
-Our May 2022 course has limited spaces left, although there are more available for September.
+Our February course has limited availability with the May course having more spaces.

 Facilitator: Lorraine Biddle – MHFA Accredited Instructor / Head of School, The Beacon CAMHS unit